emmwi/Bioteket-Visuals/README.md

   - These notes can be filtered on month an year to make it possible for the beekeper to compare notes from previous years for the same Apiary.

 🔍 Add inspections
   - These inspections can be edited, deleted and compared to previous inspections.

+🍯 Add honey harvest
+  - User can add the harvest of honey for specific date as well as for beehive, kg added this year will be shown on overview of each beehive as well as apiary.
+This feature is also currently not done and under development.

 ## ✨During this development, I've had the opportunity to: